Our Standard Series Mouthpiece Tops in Beautiful, Comfortable Acrylic!

-All Austin Custom Brass trumpet mouthpieces are made in the US with the absolute best tolerances in the industry!
+All Austin Custom Brass trumpet mouthpieces are made in the USA with the absolute best tolerances in the industry!

 Scroll down to read our detailed mouthpiece top and backbore descriptions, and customer reviews like these: